abe-winter/varyaml/README.md

 * Blog posts on using this in the wild (a) will be appreciated and (b) may be linked to from this spot if they're good.
 * I'm not sure if I need env var redirection (i.e. `DEFAULT_HOST=localhost DBHOST='$DEFAULT_HOST'`).
 If you have a use case and you want to add the feature (disabled by default), send a pull request with tests.
 * Escaping for dollar signs in config values (currently they're always converted to environment vars)
-* Is there a need for integer casting (i.e. for ports)?
-I assume not but if you need it, send a pull request.